No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 - That’s it.
 There are no more cons.
 It’s a great game.

-If you’re a hardcore Munchkin fan like us and take your cards wherever you go, we highly recommend card protectors for your Munchkin decks to keep them clean and unbent.
-They have been a terrific investment for our decks.
+If you’re a hardcore Munchkin fan like us and take your cards wherever you go, we highly recommend card protectors for your Munchkin cards to keep them clean and unbent.
+They have been a terrific investment for our cards.

 Love Letter is a game of risk, deduction, and a lot of luck.
 Your goal is to get your love letter into Princess Annette’s hands while deflecting the letters from competing suitors.